aazaff/teachPaleobiology/LabExercise11.md

 # Lab 11: Triassic and Jurassic Macrostratigraphy

 The Early Triassic fossil record is very sparse, which is generally interpreted as evidence of a prolonged and weak recovery following the end-Permian mass extinction.
-For example, there is a prolonged absence of coral reefs across the globe for approximately 10 mys (Induan - Anisian).
-Similarly, there is a pronounced coal gap during this interval.
+For example, there is a prolonged absence of coral reefs and coal deposits across the globe for approximately 10 million years (Induan - Anisian).

 Although faunas are generally considered to have "recovered" by the middle Triassic, diversity remained comparatively low for much of the rest of the Triassic and well into the Middle Jurassic.

 ![Range-Through Richness](https://github.com/aazaff/teachPaleobiology/raw/master/Lab11Figures/Fig1.png)
 > Range-through marine generic richness

-An alternative hypothesis is that the observed lows in biodiveristy during the period are actually a consequence of poor preservation.
-Specifically, low volumes of preserved sedimentary rock during this interval.
-Today we will explore this possibility.
+An alternative hypothesis is that the observed lows in biodiveristy from the Early Triassic through Middle Jurassic are actually a consequence of poor preservation.
+Specifically, low volumes of preserved sedimentary rock available for paleontologists to sample during this interval.
+Today we will explore this possibility using data from the Earliest Triassic in the [Macrostrat](https://macrostrat.org) and [Paleobiology](https://paleobiodb.org) Databases.

 ## Part 1

-We are going to download some data from the Macrostrat database and make some basic maps of Triassic and Jurassic rock units in North America.
+We are going to download some data from the Macrostrat database and make some basic maps of Triassic rock units in North America.
 We will do this by using the Macrostrat API, similar to how we used the Paleobiology Database API in [Lab 3](https://github.com/aazaff/teachPaleobiology/blob/master/LabExercise3.md#paleobiology-database-api).
 You can review that previous lab for a basic overview of API concepts.

 #### Step 1
 Load in the beta version of the [paleobiologyDatabase.R](https://github.com/aazaff/paleobiologyDatabase.R/blob/master/README.md#paleobiologydatabaser) package's [communityMatrix.R](https://github.com/aazaff/paleobiologyDatabase.R/blob/master/README.md#communitymatrixr) module.